The Writer's Corner

 “You mean…Milly doesn’t know I was missing?”
 Lucas asked.

-convincing, I might add.”
-Micah raised his eyebrows as the other men
+really convincing, I might add.”
+Micah raised his eyebrows as

-so I had to come back here to get them.
+rings so I had to come back here to get them.
 I was in such a

 “Texas?”
 Micah turned and stared at Lucas.
 “How did he…”